ardilamorin/ardilamorin.github.io/about.md

 published: true
 ---

 I'm UX Designer living in Madrid.
-Currently working at The-cocktail, a consultancy with focus in digital products and services.
+Currently working at The-cocktail, a consultancy with focus in the design and delivery of digital products and services.

-Worked with companies like Santander, EVO, El Corte Inglés and many others to improve their digital products.
+Worked with companies like Real Madrid, Santander, El Corte Inglés and many others to improve their digital products.

 ### Experience